legacysurvey/legacysurvey/pages/dr1/description.rst

 2nd-order SIP polynomial distortions.
 The astrometric reference catalog is from Pan-STARRS-1.
 This is solved independently on each CCD.

-In the DR1 footprint, the SDSS data spans epochs ??? through ???.
+In the DR1 footprint, the SDSS imaging data spans 1998 through 2005, and the SDSS spectroscopic data spans Feb 2000 through April 2014.

 Comparison of the astrometric zero point for each image to the PS1 star positions shows systematic differences for individual CCDs in the image.
 The residuals are shown by the arrows in the attachments below